 There are two types of “social proof.”
 Word of mouth marketing is when your customers tell their friends about you.
 Those leads value that personal recommendation, so they’re more likely to be engaged with you (and buy from you).

-Delve deeper into why word of mouth marketing is the most important social media with this Forbes article.
+Delve deeper into why word of mouth marketing is the most important social media.

 Testimonials are used for new leads who don’t necessarily come from a customer.
 But the testimonial works like a personal recommendation by proving that your company has had success with previous customers.